anbox-cloud/discourse-docs/client-side-virtual-keyboard.md

    ```

 3. Once the virtual keyboard pops up on the client side, the `onVirtualKeyboardStateChanged` callback function is triggered.
 To keep the display proportions correct for IME displaying on both the client and the server ends, the `show` action, which carries the display ratio, must be sent out to the server side.

-Similar to virtual keyboard pops up, when the virtual keyboard pops down on the client side, to ensure the behaviour of the virtual keyboard is synced on both ends. the `hide` action must be sent out to server side.
+   Similarly, when the virtual keyboard pops down on the client side, you must ensure that the behaviour of the virtual keyboard is synced on both ends.
+Therefore, the `hide` action must be sent out to the server side.

    ```